thorvg/thorvg/CONTRIBUTING.md

 The name should be written entirely in lowercase letters.
   - e.g., build, doc, infra, common, sw_engine, gl_engine, svg_loader, examples, wasm, svg2png...

 - [Feature] indicates the primary function or feature you modified.
-Typically, this represents a file name.
+Typically, this represents a class or file name.
-Retain the original file name, but please don't include any prefixes (e.g., "tvg") or suffixes (e.g., "Impl") here.
+This is an optional.
-  - e.g., Canvas, TaskScheduler, SvgLoader, SvgBuilder, SwRle, GlRenderer...
+  - e.g., canvas, shape, paint, scene, picture, task-scheduler, loader, builder, ...

 - [Title] provides a brief description of your change and should be encapsulated in a single sentence.
   - e.g., "Fixed a typo."